-Roda de Berà has three kilometers of coast, with beaches of fine golden sand in which to breathe tranquillity, charming places in which to get excited and enjoy the sea, sun, and nature with your family.
+Roda de Berà has three kilometres of coast, with beaches of fine golden sand in which to breathe tranquillity, charming places to get excited and enjoy the sea, sun, and nature with your family.

-The Arco de Berà, built by the Romans at the end of the first century BC, is one of the best-preserved honorary arches in the world.
+The Arco de Berà, built by the Romans at the end of the first century BC, is one of the world’s best-preserved honorary arches.
 It was proclaimed a Cultural Asset of National Interest and since 2000.

 A jewel on the sea

-The Roc de Sant Gaietà is picturesque urbanization built over the sea in the style of the typical Mediterranean fishing villages.
+The Roc de Sant Gaietà is picturesque urbanization built over the sea in the typical Mediterranean fishing villages’ style.
 Inside, we can appreciate construction elements of various styles present in the Spanish geography: Andalusian and Sevillian patios, complemented with constructions and ornaments of Romanesque, Arab, or Gothic style.

 A unique museum

-The civic center of Roda de Berà, La Roca Foradada is made up of more than 400 radio sets of different styles and periods, it is considered one of the most complete museums dedicated to radio in the world.
+The civic centre of Roda de Berà, La Roca Foradada, is made up of more than 400 radio sets of different styles and periods.
+It is considered one of the complete museums dedicated to radio in the world.